apple/swift-protobuf/Documentation/API.md

   `unknownFields` on the message.

-  If you need to handle extensions defined in multiple files, you can build up your own `ExtensionMap` will all the data by using [`SimpleExtensionMap`](https://github.com/apple/swift-protobuf/blob/main/Sources/SwiftProtobuf/SimpleExtensionMap.swift).
+  If you need to handle extensions defined in multiple files, you can build up your own `ExtensionMap` with all the data by using [`SimpleExtensionMap`](https://github.com/apple/swift-protobuf/blob/main/Sources/SwiftProtobuf/SimpleExtensionMap.swift).
   The easiest way is to create a new `SimpleExtensionMap` passing in a list of the generated `*_Extensions` `ExtensionMap`s that were generated for you